deanishe/www.deanishe.net/content/snippet/create-alfred-environment.md

 ---
 title: "Copying Alfred's environment to your shell"
 date: 2018-12-08
-platforms: ["macOS", "Alfred"]
+platforms:
+    - macOS
+    - Alfred
-tags: ["alfred", "environment", "plist", "shell"]
+tags:
-draft: false
+    - alfred
+    - environment
+    - plist
+    - shell
 ---

 A simple script to create an Alfred-like environment in your shell